matrixswarm/matrixswarm/matrixswarm/README.md

    python -m matrixswarm.site_kill --universe ai --cleanup(execute in parent directory or matrixswarm)
 ```
 ---

-### **Why This Matters**
-- This *prevents* the single biggest source of confusion for new users and contributors: path/import errors from running scripts directly.
-- Ensures everyone is using MatrixSwarm as intended for both pip and dev installs.

----

 ## Core Concepts

 - **Philosophy:** MatrixSwarm isn’t just code—it’s a world.
 A breathing hierarchy where agents think, die, and come back.